Geovani237/fintech/README.md

 # fintech
- desenvolvendo um app para a área de finanças
+ Desenvolvendo um app para a área de finanças